In Memory of Kyle: Lucy Reed On Ending the Generational Trauma of Covert Stuttering

 “I had passed on this monster to my child.
 This is the worst thing that can happen to you as a person who stutters – that you have passed on this genetic nightmare – because it’s your fault.
 I remember crying to my husband, ‘I thought he was perfect,’ and my husband said to me, ‘he still is.’”

 I sat in front of my computer for hours wondering how to tell this story.
-It is difficult to put into words what transpired during the three-hour conversation I shared with Speech-Language Pathologist Lucy Reed Ward.
-Reed Ward is a person who stutters; a private-practice owner based in Alabama who focuses on stuttering therapy; a wife to a husband who stutters; the daughter of a mother who stuttered; and the mother of a son who stuttered.
-The story Reed Ward shared with me is one of generational pain, fear and shame related to stuttering.
+It is difficult to put into words what transpired during the three-hour conversation I shared with Speech-Language Pathologist Lucy Reed.
+Reed is a person who stutters; a private-practice owner based in New Jersey who focuses on stuttering therapy; the daughter of a mother who stuttered; and the mother of a son who stuttered.
+The story Reed shared with me is one of generational pain, fear and shame related to stuttering.
 It is also one of redemption, love and the breaking of age-old patterns.
 It is a story about letting go and starting over in the face of unimaginable loss and hardship.

 Kyle replied, “A-a-a-a-a-Abraham Lincoln.”